DeanLemans/deanlemans.github.io/content/00-raw/clippings/noKYC Only.md

 ### 6102 type order

-[Executive Order 6102](https://en.wikipedia.org/wiki/Executive_Order_6102) is an executive order signed on April 5, 1933, by US President Franklin D. Roosevelt “forbidding the hoarding of gold coin, gold bullion, and gold certificates within the continental United States.”
+[Executive Order 6102](https://en.wikipedia.org/wiki/Executive_Order_6102) is an executive order signed on April 5, 1933, by US President Franklin D. Roosevelt "forbidding the hoarding of gold coin, gold bullion, and gold certificates within the continental United States."

 If the government in your country were to exercise a similar order against Bitcoin, anyone who bought bitcoin via a KYC source would be an easy target for confiscation.
-The excuse that you ‘lost it in a boating accident’ isn’t going to get you far when under duress from a three letter agency.
-Tax agencies worldwide put the onus on the individual to prove innocence, it isn’t for them to prove that you haven’t paid tax.
+The excuse that you 'lost it in a boating accident' isn't going to get you far when under duress from a three letter agency.
+Tax agencies worldwide put the onus on the individual to prove innocence, it isn't for them to prove that you haven't paid tax.

-Not to mention the fact that they will know the addresses you withdrew to and could watch those for any movements (The blockchain is completely transparent don’t forget).
+Not to mention the fact that they will know the addresses you withdrew to and could watch those for any movements (The blockchain is completely transparent don't forget).

 Coinjoin can obfuscate the final address of your coins if you practice good postmix spending habits, but this does not change the fact that they know exactly how much you bought and when you bought it.